vaginessa/dns-wiki/HOWTO-Compile-AFWall.md

 On the host side you'll need to install (for compiling e.g. iptables):

-* Android Studio 1.3.1 or higher (If you used the above steps you're mostly done).
+* Android Studio 1.5 or higher (If you used the above steps you're mostly done).
 * Ensure _Makefile_ are on the correct place.
-* Ensure you use _allDebug_ or _allRelease_ (since Android Studio may have problems with other flags).
+* Ensure you use _allDebug_.
 * Edit and compile the binaries as per needs, the debugger shows the important stuff within the output.txt file.

 After Repository Refactoring